HorizenOfficial/libevm/README.md

 # libevm

-This projects implements a shared library and a Java wrapper for it.
+This project contains a shared library and a Java wrapper for it.
 This library provides access to a standalone version of the go-ethereum EVM and its state storage layer StateDB and underlying LevelDB.

 ## Build